Why are sales conversion rates important?

 It doesn’t matter what stage of the funnel the prospect enters, they could be ready to buy.
 We are relying on what keywords we believe to be top of the funnel, or middle or bottom of the funnel to gauge the readiness of the prospect to buy.

 If a prospect is ready to buy and you haven’t geared that page or blog post up to support that, it’s over, you lose them.
 They will be off, looking for a more intuitive experience that makes their decision easy to commit to.

 Now here’s an alternative.
 Let’s say you’re a business doing great work in generating high levels of traffic but still seeing low conversions, then you need another option in the mix.

 Let’s talk turkey, it’s about closing deals, no matter what fancy strategy, marketing automation platform or paid search strategy you have.
-Bottom line is the bottom line and your sales staff generate that.
+The bottom line is the bottom line and your sales staff generate that.

 So equip them properly.

 A lead bot, unlike a chatbot, is designed to support the sales process.
 It’s designed to use minimal questioning to lead a prospect down the funnel and qualify them as a chat qualified lead or a CQL.

 Once you have a CQL you have a red hot buyer looking to spend some cash.

 So what is a CQL and how does that help a salesperson?